 PERS funding policy provides for monthly employer contributions at actuarially determined rates.
 These contributions, expressed as a percentage of covered payroll, are intended to accumulate sufficient assets to pay benefits when due.
 This funding policy applies to the PERS Defined Benefit Plan and the Other Postemployment Benefit Plans.
-Employer contribution rates during the period were based on the December 31, 2017 actuarial valuation which became effective July 1, 2018.
-Employer contributions for the year ended June 30, 2020 were \$672,907.
-The rates in effect for the fiscal year ended June 30, 2020 were 22.52 percent for Tier One/Tier Two General Service Member, 12.80 percent for OPSRP Pension Program General Service Members, and 6 percent for OPSRP Individual Account Program.
+Employer contribution rates during the period were based on the December 31, 2018 actuarial valuation which became effective July 1, 2020.
+Employer contributions for the year ended June 30, 2021 and June 30, 2020 were \$733,283 and \$672,907 respectively..
+The rates in effect for the fiscal years ended June 30, 2021 and June 30, 2020 were 22.52 percent for Tier One/Tier Two General Service Member, 12.80 percent for OPSRP Pension Program General Service Members, and 6 percent for OPSRP Individual Account Program.

-(A Component Unit of the City of Medford) Notes to Financial Statements June 30, 2020 and 2019
+(A Component Unit of the City of Medford) Notes to Financial Statements June 30, 2021 and 2020